 The Principality of Achaea, which was an entity existing from 1205 to 1432, encompassed the Morea or Peloponnesian peninsula.
 It quickly emerged as the strongest state in the new Latinized empire and prospered even after its demise.
 Its main rival was the Byzantine Despotate of the Morea, which eventually succeeded in conquering the Principality.

 The Duchy of Athens, which existed as a political entity from 1205 to 1458, with its two capitals of Thebes and Athens, encompassed Attica, Boeotia, and parts of southern Thessaly.

-In 1311, the Duchy was conquered by the Catalan Company, and in 1388, it passed into the hands of the Florentine Acciaiuoli family, which kept it until the Ottoman conquest in 1456.
+In 1311, the Duchy was conquered by the Catalan Company, and in 1388, it passed into the hands of the Florentine Acciaiuoli family, which held on to it until the Ottoman conquest in 1456.

 The Greek island of Rhodes became the headquarters of the military monastic order of the Knights Hospitaller of Saint John in 1310, and the Knights retained control of the island and the neighboring islands of the Dodecanese island group until ousted by the Ottomans in 1522.

 The Republic of Venice also took possession of some Greek lands, which formed part of its “Stato da Màr.”
 Some of them survived until the fall of the Republic itself in 1797.
 The whole of the Peloponnese or Morea was conquered during the Morean War in the 1680s and became a colony as the “Kingdom of the Morea,” but it was lost again to the Ottomans in 1715.